hashicorp/terraform-website/content/source/docs/github-actions/actions/init.html.md

 If you have set `TF_ACTION_COMMENT = "false"`, then `GITHUB_TOKEN` is not required.

+* You may also need to add secrets for your providers, like `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` or `GOOGLE_CREDENTIALS`, if you're using a Terraform feature that uses them during `init` (such as Remote State).

+  !> **⚠️ WARNING ⚠️** These secrets could be exposed if the `plan` action is run on a malicious Terraform file.
+  To avoid this, we recommend you do not use this action on public repos or repos where untrusted users can submit pull requests.

 ## Arguments

 Arguments to `init` will be appended to the `terraform init` command: